 Information for Prospective Students

 I’m confident you’ve been thinking a lot about the types of research questions that drive you intellectually and the type of graduate program that you’d like to be a part of.
-Please contact me (preferably via e-mail) and let me know: 1) what types of research questions you are interested in (be specific; tell me what drives you to do science; what excites you intellectually; what type of project you ideally envision for your PhD); 2) what experiences have prepared you for graduate school (who you’ve conducted research with, what you’ve done, resultant publications, etc.); and (although I hate asking this)… 3) your GPA and GRE (I use this as a crude way to see “flags” — the university also has certain minimum requirements, so it’s best that we deal with these issues up front).
+Please contact me (preferably via e-mail) and let me know: 1) what types of research questions you are interested in [Be specific; tell me what drives you to do science, what excites you intellectually, and what type of project you envision for your PhD; ideally this would include a 1-2 page research proposal that articulates a compelling concept/question/problem, together with your approach to resolve that question.
+While I expect your ideas to evolve from this roadmap, it will facilitate our discussions and allow me to better see what interests you, your knowledge of the discipline, and your thinking process]; 2) what experiences have prepared you for graduate school (who you’ve conducted research with, what you’ve done, resultant publications, etc.) — send me your CV; and (although I hate asking this)… 3) your GPA (I use this as a crude way to see “flags” — the university also has certain minimum requirements, so it’s best that we deal with these issues up front).
 Please also check out the pages for my current and past students.

 To get a better sense of me, you might want to check out my favorite quotes.